 The DM01 portable digital microscope was kindly sent to review from Banggood.
-At the time of this review, the microscope costs approximately $41 with a 24% discount.
+At the time of this review, the microscope costs approximately $50.

 The DM01 portable digital microscope came in very good condition inside a cardboard box and the LCD screen was protected with foam.
 Inside the box, you can find the digital microscope itself, a USB cable and a small instructions manual.
 The product page says that we’ll also receive a plug adapter according to our country if we ship from the CN warehouse.
 We haven’t received the plug adapter, probably because it was shipped from another warehouse.

 The USB cable can be used to connect the microscope to your computer, or you can use it with a regular phone charger to charge the battery.
 You can use the microscope connected to the charger if it doesn’t have enough battery, or you can make it completely portable if it has enough charge.

 The microscope is made out of plastic, except for the stand that is made out of metal.
 The plastic is not high-end quality, but it isn’t bad either and in my opinion the finishes look pretty good.

 You can also get the aluminum adjustable stand which makes the microscope more versatile.

 DM01 Digital Microscope Features and Specifications